inrupt/solid-client-js/website/docs/tutorials/working-with-files.md

 There are two approaches to writing files:

-1. you know exactly at which IRI your file should be saved (potentially overwriting any data that sat there previously)
+1. you know exactly at which URL your file should be saved (potentially overwriting any data that sat there previously)
 2. you know what [Container](../glossary#container) should be the parent of your file, like saving it into a folder.

 ### Writing a file directly at a URL